Additional Information About Travel in Germany

 We advise that you pack in layers.
 Light, loose-fitting clothing that provides comfort when exploring the sights is essential for your tour.
 A sturdy pair of walking shoes or sneakers is also recommended for exploring the cities.
 It’s always a good idea to be prepared for any eventuality—a lightweight sports jacket and/or rainwear are advised.
 You may want to pack dressier attire if you plan to visit a high-end restaurant or attend a special performance.
 Waterproof shoes or sandals, a swimsuit, sunscreen and insect repellent are recommended for outdoor activities.
 A small bottle of hand sanitizer may be helpful when other facilities are not readily available while on the road.
 Also, remember that it is preferable not to visit religious sites with bare legs and shoulders (and entrance may be denied on this basis).

 The euro is the currency used on tour.
-Better rates of exchange are usually better overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
+Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
 We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
-We suggest that you inform your bank and credit card company of your travel plans, so they don't confuse your international purchases for fraudulent charges and freeze your account.
+We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.
-Travelers checks are difficult to exchange, and should be used only as a last resort.

 Germany is one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
 When it’s noon in California, it’s 9 pm in Munich.